etaoko333/Hope-brewery-project/README.md

 2. Connect to Your EC2 Instance
 - Using SSH: ssh -i /path/to/your-key.pem ec2-user@your-ec2-public-ip

-- 3. Install and Configure NGINX
+**- 3. Install and Configure NGINX**
-Update Packages:
+**Update Packages:**
-Ensure your package lists are up-to-date: sudo apt update
+Ensure your package lists are up-to-date:
+- sudo apt update
 - Install NGINX
-Install NGINX using the apt package manager: sudo apt install nginx -y
+- Install NGINX using the apt package manager: sudo apt install nginx -y
 - Start and Enable NGINX
 - Start the NGINX service and enable it to run on system boot:
 - sudo systemctl start nginx